Unidirectional Transverse Scattering in Acoustic Dimers

-To overcome the restrictions of non-absorbing isotropic particles, we consider a simple case of 2D anisotropic particle - a \emph{dimer} of two subwavelength isotropic particles separated by distance $d$ along $\hat{\mathbf{y}}$, as shown in Fig.~\ref{fig:concept}.
-Each particle is modelled by monopole and in-plane dipole responses characterized by Mie angles $\theta_{m1(2)}$, $\theta_{d1(2)}$, and the induced moments $M_{1(2)}$, $\vb{D}_{1(2)}$, where subscripts ${1(2)}$ correspond to top (bottom) particle.
-The induced moments are obtained self-consistently by solving the coupled multiple-scattering problem through local field which is a sum of incident field and the field scattered by the other particle in the dimer.
-The moments induced in each particle are then translated into the center of the dimer to calculate the effective response of the dimer - $\bar{M}$, $\bar{\vb{D}}$.
-All details of the analytical calculations, and general theory of a dimer with monopole and dipole moments are given in the SI.
+To overcome the restrictions of non-absorbing rotationally symmetric particles, we consider a simple case of a 2D anisotropic particle---a \emph{dimer} of two circular subwavelength 2D particles (infinitely long cylinders) separated by distance $d$ along $\hat{\mathbf{y}}$, as shown in Fig.~\ref{fig:concept}.
+Due to their subwavelength nature, each particle can be modeled by monopole and in-plane dipole moments characterized by Mie angles $\theta_{m1(2)}$, $\theta_{d1(2)}$, and the induced moments $M_{1(2)}$, $\vb{D}_{1(2)}$, where subscripts $1(2)$ correspond to the top (bottom) particle.
+The induced moments are obtained self-consistently by solving the coupled multiple-scattering problem through the local field, which is the sum of the incident field and the field scattered by the other particle in the dimer.
+The moments induced in each particle are then translated to the center of the dimer to calculate the effective response of the dimer, $\bar{M}$ and $\bar{\vb{D}}$.
+All details of the analytical calculations and the general theory of a dimer with monopole and dipole moments are given in the Supplemental Information (SI).

-We limit our consideration to the simplest case of a dimer of two purely monopolar particles, such that $\theta_{d1} \simeq \theta_{d2}\simeq\pm\pi/2$, i.e particles possessing only induced monopole moments $M_1$ and $M_2$.
-In this case, the effective multipole moments are simple expressions:
+We limit our consideration to the simplest case of a dimer of two purely monopolar particles, such that $\theta_{d1}\simeq\theta_{d2}\simeq\pm\pi/2$, i.e., particles possessing only induced monopole moments $M_1$ and $M_2$.
+In this case, the effective multipole moments have simple expressions:

 where $J_n$ are the Bessel functions.

 Equation~\eqref{eq:eff_moments} shows that even a dimer of two purely monopolar particles in general still exhibits an effective dipole moment along the dimer axis $\hat{\mathbf{y}}$.
 If effective monopole and dipole responses $\bar{M}, \bar{D_y}$ satisfy conditions analogous to Eqs \eqref{eq:kerker_single}, the effective scattering cancellation in one of the two opposite $\pm\hat{\mathbf{y}}$ directions can be achieved.
 Substituting Eq \eqref{eq:eff_moments} into Eqs \eqref{eq:kerker_single}, closed form conditions on the complex monopole ratio $M_1/M_2$ can be obtained.
 This gives: